rbawden/ModFr-Norm/README.md

 # ModFr-Normalisation

-This repository contains the scripts and models to reproduce the results of the preprint [Automatic Normalisation of Early Modern French](https://hal.inria.fr/hal-03540226).
+This repository contains the scripts and models to reproduce the results of the LREC 2022 paper [Automatic Normalisation of Early Modern French](https://hal.inria.fr/hal-03540226).
 See below for citation instructions.

 ## Normalisation model on HuggingFace: Recommended model for easy use